BenMedeiros/GamingProcessMonitor/Docs/README.md

 # Gaming Process Monitor

 ## Overview
-The Gaming Process Monitor is a PowerShell module designed to monitor CPU and GPU usage on a per-core basis.
+The Gaming Process Monitor is a PowerShell module designed to monitor CPU usage on a per-core basis.
 It logs the data to text files for further analysis.

 ## Features
 - **CPU Monitoring**: Monitor overall CPU usage and per-core usage.
-- **GPU Monitoring**: Monitor GPU usage.
 - **Automatic Logging**: Logs data to timestamped text files.

 ## Functions